vericodex/dotnet-upgrade-scan/README.md

 This project continues ideas from tools the community lost — the .NET Upgrade Assistant (Microsoft, MIT, deprecated) and Porting Assistant for .NET (AWS, Apache-2.0, closed to new customers).
 See [`NOTICE`](NOTICE) for lineage and license provenance.

-## Who builds this

-`dotnet-upgrade-scan` is built and maintained by **Vericodex**.

-The tool tells you the shape of an upgrade: what's there, in what order, and what will block you.
-It deliberately stops short of telling you how long it takes or what it costs — those are judgement calls, not facts a scanner can derive.
-If you need a costed, sequenced migration plan with blockers triaged and a person accountable for the number, that's the work Vericodex does: [vericodex.com/contact](https://vericodex.com/contact).

-Bug reports and rule contributions belong in [GitHub issues](https://github.com/vericodex/dotnet-upgrade-scan/issues), not email — the tool stays free and community-supported regardless.

 ## License